Akankshasoni30/Kira---Project-and-Task-Manager/README.md

 Contributions, issues, and feature requests are welcome!
 Feel free to fork this repository and submit a pull request.

-👉 Open an Issue

-📜 License

-This project is licensed under the MIT License.
-See the LICENSE
- file for details.

 💖 Acknowledgements